roboli/flat-json/README.md

 ## Instructions

-* Copy the json object (not array) to you clipboard
+* Copy the json object (not array) to your clipboard
 * Run the script
 * Paste the results wherever you want!